JRCSTU/co2mpas_driver/README.rst

 ..
 Tip::
     On *Windows*, it is preferable to use the `Anaconda <https://www.anaconda.com/products/individual>`__ distribution.
-    To avoid possible incompatibilities with other projects, it is recommended to install the package in a dedicated.
+    To avoid possible incompatibilities with other projects, it is recommended to install the package in a dedicated environment.

 Download
 --------